-STAFF ANALYSIS: The Commission, as required by Chapter 366.04(6)(b), Florida Statutes, has adopted and incorporated by reference in Rule 25-6.0345, Florida Administrative Code, the 1997 edition of the National Electrical Safety Code (NESC) (ANSI C-2), published August 1, 1996.
-This is the applicable safety standard for electrical transmission and distribution facilities under the Commission's safety jurisdiction.
+This Commission, as required by Chapter 366.04(6)(b), Florida Statutes, has adopted and incorporated by reference in Rule 25-6.0345, Florida Administrative Code, the 1997 edition of the National Electrical Safety Code (NESC) (ANSI C-2), published August 1, 1996.
+This is the applicable safety standard for electrical transmission and distribution facilities under our safety jurisdiction.

 The complainants raised the following specific safety concerns: (1) lack of guide wires supporting the poles; (2) the facilities' ability to withstand high winds, including the depth at which the poles were buried; (3) the minimum clearance of the lines above the canal; (4) the proximity of the poles to the road; and (5) the proximity of one of the poles to Mr. Lessera's residence.
-The Commission's electrical safety engineers have evaluated FPL's Parkland Line for compliance with the NESC.
+Our electrical safety engineers have evaluated FPL's Parkland Line for compliance with the NESC.
 Several site visits were made to evaluate the construction and address concerns raised by the complainants.
-Based on this evaluation, the staff engineers found that the Parkland Line's construction and related facilities comply with the NESC as adopted by the Commission.
+Based on this evaluation, our staff engineers found that the Parkland Line's construction and related facilities comply with the NESC as adopted by this Commission.

-Staff's engineers determined that the design of the line and the type of concrete poles used for the Parkland Line do not require any guide wires under the NESC.
-Further, staff's engineers determined that the Parkland Line was designed and built to handle 110 mile per hour winds based on a formula set for South Florida for Extreme Wind Loading in the NESC.
-Staff's engineers found that all poles were installed at the appropriate depth based on an examination of depth markers placed on the poles by the manufacturer, and that FPL provided additional depth for poles installed close to the canal slope.
-In addition, staff's engineers determined that the lines' clearance met NESC standards.
-Staff notes that the clearance of the lines above the canal is subject to additional requirements established and enforced by the South Florida Water Management District.
+Our engineers determined that the design of the line and the type of concrete poles used for the Parkland Line do not require any guide wires under the NESC.
+Further, our engineers determined that the Parkland Line was designed and built to handle 110 mile per hour winds based on a formula set for South Florida for Extreme Wind Loading in the NESC.
+Our engineers found that all poles were installed at the appropriate depth based on an examination of depth markers placed on the poles by the manufacturer, and that FPL provided additional depth for poles installed close to the canal slope.
+In addition, our engineers determined that the lines' clearance met NESC standards.
+We note that the clearance of the lines above the canal is subject to additional requirements established and enforced by the South Florida Water Management District.

 The NESC is mostly silent regarding the location of poles.
 The few references in the NESC do not apply to this installation.
 The NESC, in section 231 (B)(4), refers to the governmental permitting authority exercising jurisdiction as having the authority to set distances and specific locations.
-Specifically, that section provides:
+Specifically, section 231 (B)(4) provides:

-231 (B)(4) Where the governmental authority exercising jurisdiction over structure location has issued a permit for, or otherwise approved, specific locations for the supporting structures, that permit or approval shall govern.
+Where the governmental authority exercising jurisdiction over structure location has issued a permit for, or otherwise approved, specific locations for the supporting structures, that permit or approval shall govern.

 The permitting authority in this matter is the South Florida Water Management District.
-The SFWMD's right-of-way easement given for the power line parallels a part of Lox Road that is maintained by the county.
-This section has a guardrail barrier installed by the county that preexisted the construction of the transmission line.
-The power line is located behind the guardrail away from the road.
+We note that the SFWMD's right-of-way easement given for the Parkland line parallels a part of Lox Road that is maintained by the county, that this section has a guardrail barrier installed by the county that preexisted the construction of the transmission line, and that the power line is located behind the guardrail away from the road.
 The county's barrier was designed to stop vehicles from entering the canal that parallels Lox Road.